The Ultimate Guide to Choosing the Right Solar Installer

 How to Pick the Best Solar Installer for Your Project

-There are so many important factors that go into selecting the right solar company for your installation.
+So many important factors go into selecting the right solar company for your installation.

 Here are 11 things you need to look for.

-It is crucial to choose a solar installer that is fully certified and has a professionally trained team of certified electricians and solar construction professionals working alongside them.
+It is crucial to choose a fully certified solar installer with a professionally trained team of certified electricians and solar construction professionals working alongside them.

-You want your installer to self-perform the installation and have direct, in-house advanced solar training and knowledge of how best to safely install solar power equipment.
+You want your installer to self-perform the installation and have direct, in-house advanced solar training and knowledge of how best to install solar power equipment safely.

-If your solar contractor intend to use subcontractors, it’s important to have have a good sense of the track record and qualifications of those entities.
+If your solar contractor intends to use subcontractors, it’s crucial to have a good sense of the track record and qualifications of those entities.

 Some circumstances call for a solar company to use subcontractors for specific tasks.
 The best companies are always transparent about why and how they use subcontractors.